plakhlani/plakhlani.github.io/_posts/2025-01-05-Brick-SaaS-Starter-Kit.md

 ## Brick - SaaS Starter Kit is available for early access to limited users only

-[Brick SaaS Starter Kit](https://brick.faciletechnolab.com) has been tested with 3 projects by the team for releasing SaaS products for our clients.
+[Brick .NET Starter Kit](https://www.brickstarter.net) has been tested with 3 projects by the team for releasing SaaS products for our clients.
 It's not fully available as we are still working on end user documentation.
 But we are taking early-access for limited users.
-Visit [Brick SaaS Starter Kit](https://brick.faciletechnolab.com) website and grab your early access offer today!
+Visit [Brick .NET Starter Kit](https://www.brickstarter.net) website and grab your early access offer today!